Anti Spam Software Comodo AntiSpam

 - Configuration of email accounts that are automatically recognized by Comodo AntiSpam

-Comodo AntiSpam runs in the background from that moment on.
+Comodo AntiSpam ran in the background after setup completed.
 It will automatically send out the passcode email verifications to senders who are not on the authenticated sender list.

 Comodo Antispam is nevertheless an interesting anti spam software that works best in addition to other anti spam techniques.
 The anti-spam software is available for free at the Comodo website.

 nice review but.. you forget to mention that “Comodo XYZ” is a pain in the ass to deinstall; at least it was with “Comodo Internet Security”.

 Installed it onto my moms pc.. and the desaster begun.

 autoupdate failed, mozilla/firefox internet connection failed and interal deinstall routine of “comodo internet security” – guess what? – failed, too.

 last hope was google and forums full of users, which had the same prob at deinstall.
 (CCleaner “brutal” deinstall and manual registry / file-left-over cleaning helped at least..)

 comodo may be good in internet protection like firewall or antispam, but until they rewrite their total install/deinstall routine, I wont reinstall any of their products.